 In 2016, the first satellite in the GOES-R series—called GOES-16—launched into orbit.
 GOES stands for geostationary operational environmental satellite.
-The GOES-R series of weather satellites will orbit 22,000 miles above Earth.
+The GOES-R series of weather satellites, built by NASA and operated by NOAA, will orbit 22,000 miles above Earth.
 From up there, GOES-16 can do a lot to help us down here.
 It can see amazing detail of weather on Earth, telling the difference between clouds, snow, smoke, smog, and ash.
 This also means that GOES-16 is great at watching forming storms and can help with hurricane, tornado, and flood warnings.

 Tracking Bursts of Energy